Eugénie de Montijo: Public life

 She was a staunch defender of papal temporal powers in Italy and of ultramontanism.
 Because of this she ardently tried to dissuade her husband from recognizing the new Kingdom of Italy, which was formed after Sardinia's 1861 annexation of the Bourbon-ruled Kingdom of the Two Sicilies and all of the pope's territory outside Rome.
 She also supported keeping a French garrison in Rome to protect the papacy's continued hold on the city.
 Her opposition to Italian unification earned her the enmity of Victor Emmanuel II of Italy, who stated that "the emperor is weakening visibly and the empress is our enemy and works with the priests.
 If I had her in my hands I would teach her well what women are good for and with what she should meddle."
 She also clashed with the French foreign minister Édouard Thouvenel over the question of the French garrison in Rome.
 Much to Eugénie's chagrin, Thouvenel negotiated an agreement to wind down the French military presence in exchange for a guarantee of papal sovereignty from the new Italian kingdom.
 The Duke of Persigny blamed her influence when Thouvenel was dismissed by the emperor, declaring to Louis-Napoléon that, "You allow yourself to be ruled by your wife just as I do.
 But I only compromise my future...whereas you sacrifice your own interests and those of your son and the country at large."

 She was blamed for the fiasco of the French intervention in Mexico and the eventual death of Emperor Maximilian I of Mexico.
 However, the assertion of her clericalism and influence on the side of conservatism is often countered by other authors.

-In 1868, Empress Eugénie visited the Dolmabahçe Palace in Constantinople, the home to Pertevniyal Sultan, mother of Abdülaziz, 32nd sultan of the Ottoman Empire.
+In 1868, Empress Eugénie visited the Dolmabahçe Palace in Constantinople, the home to Pertevniyal Sultan, mother of Abdulaziz, 32nd sultan of the Ottoman Empire.
 Pertevniyal became outraged by the forwardness of Eugénie taking the arm of one of her sons while he gave a tour of the palace garden, and she slapped the empress on the stomach as a reminder that they were not in France.
 According to another account, Pertevniyal perceived the presence of a foreign woman within her quarters of the seraglio as an insult.
 She reportedly slapped Eugénie across the face, almost resulting in an international incident.